The Challenge

 Homelessness is a result of vulnerable populations colliding with broken systems.
 Cities and counties are demonstrating that these systems can be fixed, and homelessness can be solved.

-It is important to remember that while homelessness disproportionately and deeply damages the health of our cities and its citizens, less than 1% of any city’s population is experiencing homelessness at any time.
+And while homelessness disproportionately and deeply damages the health of our cities and its citizens, we must remember that less than 1% of any city’s population is experiencing homelessness at any time.
+This work is about coming together to take care of our friends and neighbors most in need.

-These cities and counties have proven it’s possible to close the gap to zero — but only if they change the way they understand the problem, work, and target their resources.
+That’s what these cities and counties are proving — it’s possible to close the gap to zero and leave no one behind.
+However, we must look at the problem differently.
+We must help teams work together to share responsibility and resources.
 By harnessing data and collaboration, communities are proving it is possible to build systems that can reduce and continuously end homelessness.

 Beth Sandor describes why solving complex social problems require systems designed to move as fast as the problem